Pilates beginner: ring exercise

 • Explore new exercise variations : Pilates offers a multitude of variations for each movement.
 Try different variations to target different muscles and maintain your interest.

-• Gradually increase intensity and duration As you gain strength, increase the duration and intensity of your sessions.
-Add accessories such as light weights, elastic bands or balls to meet new challenges.
+• Gradually increase the intensity and duration As you get stronger, increase the duration of your sessions and the intensity of your exercises.
+Add accessories like light weights, resistance bands, or balls to present new challenges.

 Stay motivated and persevere